 Tinnitus

-What is tinnitus and how is it identified?
+What is Tinnitus and How is it Identified?

-Tinnitus is a background noise with no external source of sound.
+innitus is a background noise with no external source of sound.
 The origin of the condition remains a mystery for the scientific community.
 The only thing we can say is that it's not a disease, it's a symptom.

 The sounds in the ear vary from person to person in terms of tone, frequency, volume and how much it is perceived.
 It is sometimes noticed in one ear, and sometimes in the very middle of the head.